History & Accolades

 A new 27,000 square foot library opened in August 1983 with Oregon’s Poet Laureate, William Stafford, reciting a poem: “…the nudge of a book and all of history crystallizes for a dazzled reader again and again…” By this time the collection contained more than 75,000 items: books, magazines, LPs, cassettes, pamphlets, jigsaw puzzles, Polaroid cameras, and 8mm movies.

 A mere 3 years later, in 1986, the Library Board was predicting that the new building and its limited parking would become a problem in the near future.

-A new library of approximately 60,000 square feet was proposed as part of the Lake Oswego Redevelopment Agency's North Anchor project at First Street and B Avenue in downtown Lake Oswego.
+By 2012, the library collection had grown to over 239,000 items and the average visitor count was over 1,000 per day.
+On July 25, 2012 the City Council passed a resolution 7-0 to place a $14 million general obligation bond on the November 2012 ballot to fund a portion of a proposed new library building project.
+The proposal was for a new library of approximately 60,000 square feet as part of the Lake Oswego Redevelopment Agency's North Anchor project at First Street and B Avenue in downtown Lake Oswego.
 On November 5, 2012 bond measure 3-405 failed.

 Now, in 2019, the library continues to operate out of 27,000 square feet and strives to offer the best service and collection possible in the limited space.
 The library now provides access to over 275,000 holdings, with an annual circulation rate of over 1 million items borrowed each year.
 Per capita, the average Lake Oswego resident borrows more than 24 items each year, the highest in the state.
 In the last fiscal year, the library hosted 470 events or classes, with a total attendence of 28,885.